This article was taken from the book The Final Prize by Norman Levy (Chapter 12)

 Prosecutor: Will you read from your notes?

 Detective Maselela: I can’t your worship.
-The man has gone away with his
+The man has gone away with his spectacles.

 Magistrate: Your spectacles?